r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 configurations are not thoroughly tested with static linking.

-Packages hence should not use `pkg-config` directly in their make files, but in some cases, it may be give a hint/starting point when establisthing the linking order.
+Packages hence should not use `pkg-config` directly in their make files, but in some cases, it may give a hint/starting point when establisthing the linking order.
 In Rtools42 (so running on Windows), one may install `pkg-config` and get the libraries for `opencv` as follows: